 “Like what?” somebody in the crowd shouted.
-Chang laughed and moved on.
+Cheng laughed and moved on.
 It’s not happening y’all.

 Up first?
 Lore.
 Burger tackled the basics of Diablo lore for folks who aren’t up on it, specifically to plant Diablo Immortal on the timeline.
 Bad guys, good guys.
 You get the idea.